Laser detuning: Optomechanics

 Similar to the laser cooling of atoms, the sign of the detuning plays an important part in optomechanical applications.
 In the red detuned regime, the optomechanical system undergoes cooling and coherent energy transfer between the light and the mechanical mode (a "beam splitter").
 In the blue-detuned regime, it undergoes heating, mechanical amplification and possibly squeezing and entanglement.
 The on-resonance case when the laser detuning is zero, can be used for very sensitive detection of mechanical motion, such as used in LIGO.

 A plot of the optically induced damping of a mechanical oscillator in an optomechanical system.

 Pound-Drever-Hall technique

 Laser detuning often plays a key role in laser frequency stabilization, notably in the Pound-Drever-Hall (PDH) locking technique.
-PDH locking utilizes phase-modulated sidebands detuned red and blue detuned from the carrier frequency to stabilize the laser frequency relative to a stable optical reference such as a high-finesse optical cavity, resonator, or atomic spectroscopy.
-The cavity transmission is sent to a high-speed photodetector and when the laser frequency is resonant with the system, the power is minimized.
-The derivative of the cavity transmission is used as the error signal, since the reflection intensity alone is an even function, but the derivative is an odd function.
-The error signal indicates both the magnitude and direction of the frequency offset, allowing the creation of a precise PID feedback control loop to lock the laser frequency to the desired frequency, reducing laser frequency noise and allowing for precise frequency control.
+In a typical PDH system, the incident laser is phase modulated to generate sidebands above and below the carrier frequency.
+The modulated light is directed into an optical resonator, and the light reflected from the resonator is detected by a fast photodetector.

+The photodetector signal is first demodulated with a reference at the phase-modulation frequency, then low-pass filtered.
+Near the cavity resonance, the carrier and both sidebands experience different complex reflection coefficients, producing an asymmetrical error signal whose sign can be used to determine whether the carrier frequency is above or below resonance.
+A feedback controller uses this signal to then adjust the laser frequency or the cavity length, maintaining resonance.